Disappearance of Amy Lynn Bradley: Theories and speculation

 There are several theories regarding what could have happened to Bradley.

 One of the most popular theories was that she was kidnapped and sold into the illegal human trafficking industry in the Caribbean.
 This was based on the account of Hefner and the photo that was emailed to Bradley's family in 2005.
 This theory also includes suspicions of the ship's band members on the night of Bradley's disappearance and conflicts between the story that bass player Douglas gave to authorities compared to what was seen on CCTV footage.

 Claims have also been made that a waiter on the ship could have been involved in Bradley's disappearance.
 Throughout the night, Bradley's family was approached by the waiter asking to pass on a note to Bradley for him involving an invitation for her to go drinking with him once they reached shore.
 In addition, the professional photographer had printed out all photos taken throughout the cruise to sell at a stall, but the family could not find any of Bradley's photos; this made the family believe that the photos had been removed by somebody.

 Another theory authorities considered was that Bradley was murdered on the ship and thrown overboard.
 However, the only evidence supporting this is the discovery of a jawbone which washed ashore on a beach in Aruba.
 Bradley falling overboard or committing suicide is another theory, as initially suggested by the authorities.

-In November 1998, FBI special agent James Weber stated: "We've pursued every angle, from whether there was foul play, a suicide or an accident, and we have basically not gotten anywhere."
+On November 16, 1998, FBI special agent James Weber stated: "We've pursued every angle, from whether there was foul play, a suicide or an accident, and we have basically not gotten anywhere."